AdamSobieski/Argumentation/README.md

 #### Example 2

-In addition to a new markup language, existing formats such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format) could be of use for expressing and representing both arguments and argument templates in MIME messages.
+In addition to a new markup language, existing ontologies such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format) could be of use for representing arguments in MIME messages.

 <details>
 <summary>Click here to toggle the visibility of Example 2.</summary>